-1.5 DATE OF VALUATION
+DATE OF VALUATION 1.5

-Unless stated to the contrary, our valuation has been assessed of 31 December 2021.
+Unless stated to the contrary, our valuations have been assessed as at the date of our report based on 30 June 2022.

 The valuation reflects our opinion of value as at this date.
 Property values are subject to fluctuation over time as market conditions may change.